Romance, Historical Fiction

 Historical Mainstream Fiction

-BERLIN CONNECTION is a gripping account of three “little people” profoundly affected by the Berlin Wall and the military standoff in Europe.
+BERLIN RENDEZVOUS is a gripping account of three “little people” profoundly affected by the Berlin Wall and the military standoff in Europe.
 Their paths intersect in Berlin just prior to the partition, but powerful adversaries scatter them, shattering their hopes.
 In time, a changing world draws each of them back to Berlin on different paths.
 Their steadfast refusal to accept tyranny and strong determination to tear down the intolerable walls dividing them makes a suspenseful, sympathetic narrative.

 The former novel, "The Raptor and the Mourning Dove," was retired, edited, a new cover and title added, and republished as "The Falcon and the Dove."

 Historical problems soldiers have faced after leaving the battlefields are portrayed in a modern setting.

 Are our lives predestined, or are we masters of our fate?

 Summary of the experiences of American Veterans upon returning from battle from the American Revolution to the present Global War onTerror.